 - To what extent were the objectives achieved / are likely to be achieved? - What were the major factors influencing the achievement or non-achievement of the objectives?
 Reflection on various factors: internal and external, operational and programmatic, components of the project etc. - Were there any non-intended effects?
-If so, why?
+If so, what are they?
+What are the reasons?